tobus3000/sunrise-sunset-skill/README.md

 * "When does the sun rise"
 * "Sunset today"
 * "Sunrise today"
-* "Moonrise today"
 * "Sunset"
-* "Moonset"
 * "Sunrise"
-* "Moonrise"
 * "When does the sun appear"
-* "When does the moon appear"
 * "What time does the sun set today"
 * "What time does the sun set in a week"
-* "What time does the moon set today"
 * "What time does the sun rise today"
 * "What time does the sun rise in a week"
-* "What time does the moon rise tonight"
 * "Sunset time"
-* "Moonset time"
 * "Sunrise time"
-* "Moonrise time"
 * "When does the sun disappear in the evening"
-* "When does the moon disappear in the morning"
 * "When does the sun appear in the morning"
-* "When does the moon appear in the evening"
 * "..."

 ## Installation